Spacecraft carrying Russian humanoid robot docks at ISS - Journal du Cameroun

-An unmanned spacecraft carrying Russia’s first humanoid robot to be sent into orbit successfully docked at the International Space Station on Tuesday, following a failed attempt over the weekend.
+An unmanned spacecraft carrying Russia’s first humanoid robot to be sent into orbit successfully docked at the International Space Station on Tuesday, following a failed attempt over the weekend, Moscow’s space agency said.

-The lifesize robot named Fedor — short for Final Experimental Demonstration Object Research — copies human movements, a key skill that allows it to help carry out tasks remotely.
+The lifesize robot named Fedor — short for Final Experimental Demonstration Object Research — copies human movements, allowing it to help carry out tasks remotely.

+“Contact confirmed, capture confirmed,” a NASA commentator announced, while a statement on the website of Russian space agency Roscosmos also said the Soyuz MS-14 craft had managed to dock.

+On NASA TV, which broadcast the event, the commentator praised the craft’s “flawless approach to the ISS”.

+“Second time was a charm… the crew is up to seven,” he said, referring to the six humans already aboard the space station.

-It blasted off Thursday in a Soyuz MS-14 spacecraft from a Russian spaceport in southern Kazakhstan and is due to stay on the ISS until September 7, learning to assist astronauts in the space station.
+The craft blasted off Thursday from a Russian spaceport in southern Kazakhstan and is due to stay on the ISS until September 7, learning to assist astronauts there.

-An aborted docking on Saturday had increased uncertainty over the future of Russia’s space programme, which has suffered a number of recent setbacks.

-NASA said Saturday the craft had been “unable to lock onto its target at the station,” and had “backed a safe distance away from the orbital complex while the Russian flight controllers assess the next steps”.

 Soyuz ships are normally manned on such trips, but this time no humans were travelling in order to test a new emergency rescue system.